B61 nuclear bomb: B61 Mod 12

-In 2014, critics said that a more accurate and less destructive nuclear weapon would make leaders less cautious about deploying it, while Schwartz said it would deter adversaries more because the U.S. would be more willing to use it in situations where necessary.
+In 2014, critics said that a more accurate and less destructive nuclear weapon would make leaders less cautious about deploying it, while Schwartz said it would deter adversaries more because the US would be more willing to use it in situations where necessary.
 The improved accuracy would make it more effective than the previous Mod 3/4 currently deployed to the continent.
-F-16 and Panavia Tornado aircraft cannot interface with the new bomb due to electronic differences, but NATO countries buying the F-35 would be able to utilize it.
+F-16 and Panavia Tornado aircraft cannot interface with the new bomb due to electronic differences, but NATO countries buying the F-35 would be able to use it.
 The first flight test for an inert Mod 12 was conducted in 2015, with a second successful test in August 2017.

 Despite claims the Mod 12 has an earth penetrating capability, the weapon does not have the reinforced structure like that of the Mod 11, which is required to function as an earth penetrating weapon.
 The Mod 11 will be retained in service for the ground penetrating mission.

 The Mod 12 Life Extension Program continued in 2018 and on 29 June 2018 two successful non-nuclear system qualification flight tests at Tonopah Test Range were reported.
 In October 2018, the Mod 12 guided tail-kit assembly received Milestone C approval to enter the production phase; the TKA went through the traditional test program in under 11 months, achieving a 100% success rate for all 31 bomb drops.
 The B61-12 nuclear bomb completed its successful flight tests with the US Air Force's F-15E in June 2020.
-It was dropped from above 25,000ft and was in the air for approximately 55 seconds before hitting the target.
+It was dropped from above 25000 ft and was in the air for approximately 55 seconds before hitting the target.

 The first B61-12 bomb was produced in November 2021.
 The weapon replaces the B61 mod 3, mod 4 and mod 7 bombs while the B61-11 will be retained in the stockpile.
 It is expected that the LEP will extend the B61's life by at least 20 years.
 In October 2022, it was announced that the US military planned to accelerate the deployment of the Mod 12 in Europe.
 This drew criticism from the Russian Deputy Minister of Foreign Affairs Alexander Grushko, who accused the US government of "reducing the nuclear threshold" with the weapon's increased accuracy.

 The F/A-18E/F Super Hornet is not listed as a future platform.